 For international passengers, we suggest that you try to allow yourself at least a day in which to adjust to the time difference and relax after your flight before the conference commences.

-Note: New Zealand and Norfolk Island passport holders do not usually need to lodge a visa application prior to their departure unless they have health and/or character concerns.
+Note: New Zealand and Norfolk Island passport holders do not usually need to lodge a visa application prior to their departure, unless they have health and/or character concerns.

-International Driving Licenses are recognised throughout Australia.
+International driving licenses are recognised throughout Australia.
 Car rental companies ask for a valid driving license.

-Banking hours are generally 0900 to 1600 and extended on Fridays to 1700.
+Banking hours are generally 9.00 am to 4.00 pm, and extended on Fridays to 5.00 pm.
 Several international banks have offices in the CBD.
 Currency exchanges are located at airports, banks and major hotels.
 Consult a bank for the latest exchange rate.

 Most hotels, large restaurants and shops will accept international credit cards, the most widely recognised being American Express, Diners Club, MasterCard and Visa.
 Automatic teller machines are plentiful and situated throughout the city.